RezaRezaeiJavan/PhageContentCalculator/README.md

 Before running the script, make sure that the script knows where these programmes are installed on your computer.
 The correct directories can be set at the top of the script.

 ## Output files
 PhageContentCalculator output the total percentage of full-length and satellite prophage related ORFs in the given bacterial genome.
-Furthermore, a tab-separated values (TSV) file named "results.txt" is produced, in which the following details are recorded:
+A tab-separated values (TSV) file named "results.txt" is produced, in which the following details are recorded:

 | Column 1 | Column 2 | Column 3 | Column 4 | Column 5 | Column 6 | Column 7|
 | --- | --- | --- | --- | --- | --- | --- |